corticon/corticon.js-samples/CompositeApps/AWS Step Functions/Solar Installation/README.md

 - Click **Next** to move to the **Specify Detail** screen
 	- Enter your **State machine name**
 	- Under **Permissions**, select **Choose an existing role** and choose StepFunctionsLambdaRole or the role you created earlier
-- Go ahead and finish up and click **Create state machine**
+- Go ahead and finish up and click **Create State Machine**

 ### Defining your Step Function
 Now that you have your Step Function you have to define the states using a special JSON-based syntax.
 If you want more detail or are stuck on something, please refer to `https://docs.aws.amazon.com/step-functions/latest/dg/concepts-states.html`

-For now, just paste the contents of [statemachine_definition.json]('./Step Functions Assets/statemachine_definition.json') into the definition text editor.
+For now, just paste the contents of [statemachine_definition.json](./Step%20Functions%20Assets/statemachine_definition.json) into the definition text editor.

 ### Creating the Decision Service Lambdas / REST Services
 You've seen how to create a task state, but you don't have the lambdas you want to invoke yet.